The Benefits Of Himalayan Salt Lamps

 6 min read

 In the last few years, Himalayan salt lamps have become a popular interior design trend.
-The lamps are made from chunks of Himalayan pink salt, which has a natural pink-red hue because of mineral deposits in the area.
-This gives off a soft, soothing pink glow when a bulb is shone through the rock, which many people find more appealing than traditional lighting.
+The lamps are made from chunks of Himalayan pink salt, which has a natural pink-red hue because of the minerals from which it’s formed.
+This gives off a soft, soothing pink glow when a bulb is shone through the rock.
+Many people find it more appealing than traditional lighting.

 Aside from being a beautiful addition to your room, it’s claimed that Himalayan salt lamps are beneficial for your health.
-From purifying the air to improving your mood, if you are struggling to get to sleep then a salt lamp might be the thing for you.
+From purifying the air to improving your mood and ability to sleep, a salt lamp might be the thing for you.

 The main way a salt lamp contributes to a better night’s sleep is through the light it gives off.
 The pink-red colour of the salt diffuses the light into a soft glow that mimics the sunset and helps you unwind.
 Unlike blue light given off by electronic devices, warm-coloured light is conducive to relaxing and sleep.